No warnings for Queensland

 A weak surface trough lies near the southeastern tropical coast, and is near stationary.
 A ridge of high pressure lies over the centre of the state, and will weaken and move slowly eastwards across the state over the next few days.
 A cold front will move rapidly eastwards across southern Queensland during Wednesday and off the east coast during Thursday, with cooler and dryer air spreading across most of the state in its wake.

 Partly cloudy.
 Areas of fog early this morning, mainly in the east.
 Winds east to northeasterly 15 to 20 km/h becoming light in the evening then becoming east to northeasterly 15 to 20 km/h in the late evening.
 Daytime maximum temperatures 30 to 35.

 Fire Danger - Low-Moderate

-Partly cloudy.
-Isolated showers in the east.
-Winds east to southeasterly 15 to 20 km/h increasing to 25 to 35 km/h during the morning.
-Overnight temperatures falling to between 15 and 19 with daytime temperatures reaching 27 to 33.
+Sunny.
+Winds northeast to southeasterly 15 to 20 km/h tending southeast to southwesterly during the afternoon then becoming light during the evening.
+Overnight temperatures falling to between 15 and 19 with daytime temperatures reaching 30 to 36.

 Sunny.
 Light winds becoming northeast to southeasterly 15 to 20 km/h during the afternoon then becoming light during the evening.
 Overnight temperatures falling to between 15 and 18 with daytime temperatures reaching 31 to 36.

 The next routine forecast will be issued at 4:15 pm EST Tuesday.